mvrdevelopment/spec/mvr-spec.md

 Node name: `Connections`

-The child list contains a list of the following nodes:
+The child list (Table 60) contains a list of the following nodes:

 ##### Table 61 — *Connections Node Childs*